 As a family member of someone who didn't plan well enough, I can assure you that this approach is important.
 Doctors need to understand why an early diagnosis is important just as much as families.

 Implementing the BOLD New Approach

-California can lead the way on finding the best way to tackle this challenging issue.
-As a large, diversely populated state many, of our counties are ideal for this pilot program.
+California can lead the way in finding the best way to tackle this challenging issue.
+As a large, diversely populated state, many of our counties are ideal for this pilot program.
 The first step would be to develop a coordinated statewide public awareness campaign focused on those at risk of cognitive impairment.